-Property tax bills arriving, but they won’t reflect pandemic’s impact
+Property tax bills are arriving in King County, but they won’t reflect pandemic’s impact

 Taxpayers who cannot pay on time may be eligible for payment plans from the county treasurer.
 Seniors and people with disabilities who meet certain income requirements can apply for tax exemptions and deferrals.
 The number of residents applying for senior exemptions jumped 300% last year, according to the assessor’s office.

 Across the Puget Sound region, home prices shot up in 2020 compared to the prior year, despite the pandemic.
 Commercial space was a different story, as restaurants shuttered and office workers went remote.
-In office buildings downtown, vacancies are up and asking rates are down, according to the commercial real estate firm Kidder Matthews.
+In office buildings downtown, vacancies are up and asking rates are down, according to the commercial real estate firm Kidder Mathews.

 But if those commercial buildings see a drop in values, it won’t be reflected in their taxes until next year.